Ph.D. in English

 - Complete and defend your dissertation.

-- Complete the Nomination for Graduation Form.
+- Complete the Nomination for Graduation Form and complete the Apply for Graduation Form in e-Campus.

 - Check your Program of Study.
 Any further changes are noted by filing a Petition for Changes in Graduate Program.